EthyMoney/PiDeviceNet/README.md

 Raspberry Pi models supported:

 * Raspberry Pi Models: A, B (revisions 1.0 and 2.0), A+, B+, 2, 3, 3+, 3 A+, Compute Module 3, Zero, Zero W.
 * Raspberry Pi 4 is **NOT** supported at this time!
 (There's a memory mapping issue for i2c and pwm access that is present in the BCM base library.
-This is a known issue and should be solved soon.)
+This is a known issue and should be resolved by the library owner soon.)

 <br/>